n00bcodr/jellyfin_ratings/README.md

 ## Features

 * Adds rating badges to item pages with links back to the source.
+* Optional colercoded ratings for better readability.
 * Works for movies, series, and anime.
 * Turn individual sources on/off.
 * **Drag & drop** to reorder which ratings appear first (from the in‑app menu).
+* Compact Mode for the Menu to better fit different screen sizes.
 * Lightweight; loads only when needed in the web UI.

 ### Available rating sources